 4. The existing unit classes are enumerated individually in the Sales Prospectus, as well as in the annual and semiannual reports.
-The configuration characteristics of the unit classes (distribution policy, initial sales charge, currency of the net asset value per unit including the use of currency hedging transactions, all-in fee, the minimum investment or a combination of these features) are described in detail in the Sales Prospectus and in the annual and semiannual reports.
+The configuration characteristics of the unit classes (distribution policy, initial sales charge, currency of the net asset value per unit, all-in fee, minimum investment or a combination of these features) are described in detail in the Sales Prospectus and in the annual and semiannual reports.